How to keep yard safe for wildlife

 • Lower the shades on windows that seem to be highly reflective and causing collisions.
 That may be enough to prevent mishaps.
 Oftentimes, it’s not.

-• If you have double-hung windows, use window screens, which will help soften the impact of any collisions, as well as give some visual perspective to birds.
+• If you have double-hung windows, use window screens.
+They will help soften the impact of any collisions and give birds some visual perspective.

-• Hang streamers in front of windows and glass doors (on the outdoors side).
+• Hang streamers in front of windows and glass doors (on the outer side).

-• Tape strips of Mylar 10 inches apart on the outside of the glass.
-You can also use hanging string, feathers or even stained glass art outside of the window.
+• Tape strips of Mylar 10 inches (25 cm) apart on the outside of the glass.
+You can also use hanging string, feathers, or even stained glass art outside the window.

 • Add muntin bars.
 Also called grilles or windowpane dividers, they make a single window look like it consists of several separate panes of glass.

-• Static-cling bird or butterfly silhouettes can be purchased at garden centers and birdseed stores.
+• Static-cling bird or butterfly silhouettes are available at garden centers and birdseed stores.
 The idea is to place them on the outside of windows to break up the reflected image and draw the bird’s attention to the glass.
-The Audubon Society says this isn’t effective, unless you space them about two inches apart.
+The Audubon Society says this isn’t effective unless you space them about two inches (5 cm) apart.

 Seven decals of black-colored birds in silhouette stuck on a series of tall windows.

-Decals on these windows should be placed closer together.
-(Romana Klee / Flickr; cc by-sa 2.0)
+According to AllAboutBirds.com, the decals on these windows should be placed closer together (Romana Klee / Flickr; CC BY-SA 2.0)

 Don’t destroy beneficial and harmless insects

 Almost all insects are beneficial or, at the very least, benign.
-If possible, try to identify an insect before deciding it should be destroyed.
+Try not to destroy them.
 If possible, plant duplicate plants to which you can relocate bothersome caterpillars.
 It seems kind to move a caterpillar from a plant and place it carefully on the ground, rather than killing it.
 But, caterpillars feed on species-specific plants, so removing them from those usually results in their starvation.
 Most caterpillars we see are future butterflies and moths.

 Pick up litter

 Seemingly innocuous items can be dangerous to wildlife.
 Animals are known to stick their heads through plastic six-pack connectors while foraging, then be unable to remove them.
 Kite string and monofilament fishing line can become tangled around an animal, crippling it.
-Fishing hooks can embed in a foot or mouth.
-The ways that trash can torture and kill wildlife is limitless.
+Fishing hooks can be embedded in a foot or mouth.
+The ways that trash can torture and kill wildlife are limitless.

 Cover window wells

 Animals can fall into window wells, doomed to die there by a slow death of starvation or dehydration.
-Customized window well covers can be costly, but all home improvement stores carry inexpensive, ready-made, plastic covers.
-They’re lightweight and can be pushed upward or easily broken in case of the need for emergency escape from inside, so they’re not a hazard for your family.
-Another option is to build a simple wood frame of 2 x 4’s or lattice and fasten window screening across the top.
+Customized window well covers are costly, but home improvement stores carry inexpensive, ready-made plastic covers.
+They’re lightweight and can be pushed upward or easily broken in case of emergency, so they’re not a hazard for your family.
+Another option is to build a simple wood frame of lumber or lattice and fasten window screening across the top.

 Check before mowing or trimming trees